-DIAGNOSING ALL
+DIAGNOSING

-How ALL is diagnosed 20
+How AML is diagnosed 22

-After diagnosis 25
+After diagnosis 28

-Your data and the cancer registry 27
+Your data and

+the cancer registry 31
-How ALL is diagnosed

-Some people are diagnosed with ALL after being taken to hospital with symptoms (see page 15 to 16) that have developed quickly.
+How AML is diagnosed Some people are diagnosed with AML after being taken to hospital with symptoms that have developed quickly (see pages 16 to 19).
 Others go to see their GP about symptoms.
 Your GP will examine you and arrange a blood test.
 If the result of the test is abnormal, your GP or a haematologist from the local hospital will contact you.
 A haematologist is a doctor who specialises in treating blood problems.
 They will arrange for you to be seen quickly at the hospital for further tests and possible treatment.
 If you think you may be pregnant, let your doctor know.
 Some tests and treatments for leukaemia can be harmful to an unborn baby.
 If you are pregnant, you can usually still have tests and some treatments for leukaemia.
 But it is important to talk to your doctor so they can plan your care safely.

-At the hospital

-The haematologist will ask you about your general health and any medical problems you have had.
-They will examine you and do a blood test to:

-- check the numbers of the different types of blood cells in your blood - called a full blood count (FBC) - see page 10 - look for leukaemia cells.

-If the haematologist thinks you might have leukaemia, they will arrange to take a sample of your bone marrow.
+At the hospital The haematologist will ask you about your general health and any medical problems you have had.
+They will examine you and do a blood test to: - check the numbers of the different types of blood cells in your blood - called a full blood count or FBC (see page 10) - look for leukaemia cells If the haematologist thinks you might have leukaemia, they will arrange to take a sample of your bone marrow.
 You will usually see a specialist haematology nurse who will give you information and support.

+I had some blood sent off to the hospital.
+As soon as they saw the bloods, I think they must have known.
+They sent a message back to the doctor saying I needed to be in the hospital as soon as possible.

+Tony, diagnosed with AML

 Bone marrow biopsy

-A doctor or nurse takes a small sample of bone marrow from the back of the hip bone (pelvis).
+A doctor or nurse takes a small sample of bone marrow usually from the back of the hip bone (pelvis).
 The sample is sent to a laboratory to be checked for abnormal cells.

 Bone marrow biopsy